algosup/2024-2025-project-2-serious-game-team-3/functional_specifications.md

 # Functional specification template: climate change game project

 ## 1. Context

-- **Current situation**: The team, composed of six members from Algosup, is initiating the development of a serious game using Godot 4.3.
-This project is part of a six-week educational program aimed at evaluating both the technical skills and understanding of sustainable practices of the team.
-The game is intended to educate players about sustainable city management and the consequences of climate-related decisions.
+- **Current situation**: The team, composed of six members from Algosup, is developing a serious game using Godot 4.3.
+This project is part of a seven-week educational program to evaluate both technical skills and understanding of sustainable practices.
+The game aims to educate players about sustainable city management and the consequences of climate-related decisions.

 - **Background**: Players will engage in city-building and management to understand how their decisions impact the environment.
-The target audience includes a jury who will evaluate the game at the end of the project, as well as evaluators assessing the overall quality and educational value.
-The game should be fun, engaging, and capable of conveying important lessons about sustainability in a practical way.
+The target audience includes those interested in sustainability and city management, as well as potential buyers and stakeholders.
+The game must be fun, engaging, and convey important sustainability lessons effectively.

+- **Initial MVP Focus**: The MVP will focus on core gameplay, including resource management, pollution tracking, and city-building.
+The goal is to lay a foundation that can be expanded to achieve the full game vision.
+The MVP will act as a proof of concept demonstrating key sustainable city-building mechanics.

-## 2. Goal / scope
+## 2. Goal / Scope

-- **Primary goal**: Develop a game that simulates real-world environmental challenges to educate users on sustainability practices, focusing on the balance between economic growth and environmental responsibility.
+- **Primary goal**: Develop a game that simulates environmental challenges to educate users on sustainability, focusing on balancing economic growth with environmental responsibility.

 - **Scope of work**:

-  - **Includes**:
+  - **MVP Scope**:
-    - **Resource management**: Players must allocate resources like energy, water, and food while ensuring sustainability.
+    - **Resource management**: Players allocate renewable (e.g., solar energy) and non-renewable (e.g., fossil fuel) resources while managing the city’s finances.
-    - **Pollution tracking**: Pollution levels should be tracked, and players will see the effects of pollution on their city's health and progress.
+    - **Pollution tracking**: Pollution levels will be visually represented to show the city's health and the impact of player decisions over time.
-    - **Educational feedback**: Real-time feedback to help players understand the consequences of their actions and make better decisions for a sustainable city.
+    - **Educational feedback**: Visual feedback (pollution indicators, health bars) helps players understand the consequences of their actions.
-    - **Climate-related decision-making**: Players will make choices regarding renewable energy, waste management, and infrastructure to build a sustainable city.
+    - **Simple decision-making**: Players make straightforward decisions regarding renewable energy, waste management, and city expansion.

-  - **Excludes**:
+  - **Future Vision Scope**:
-    - Advanced AI behavior, such as complex simulation of citizens' actions or sophisticated adversaries.
-    - Multiplayer features.
-    - Integration with external data sources, such as real-time climate data.
+    - **Advanced resource management**: Introduce more complex resource types (e.g., food, advanced energy systems).
+    - **Pollution mitigation**: Advanced tools to reduce pollution, like tree planting, public transit, and waste management systems.
+    - **Complex decision-making**: Balancing industrial growth, environmental sustainability, and citizen satisfaction.

   - **Priority objectives**:
-  - **Promote Renewable Energy Use**: Encourage players to prioritize renewable energy options, such as wind, solar, or hydroelectric power, to minimize the carbon footprint.
+    - **Promote Renewable Energy**: Encourage players to prioritize renewable energy to minimize the carbon footprint.
-  - **Emphasize Waste Management**: Highlight the importance of managing waste and recycling to reduce pollution and resource depletion.
+    - **Emphasize Waste Management**: Highlight managing waste through recycling, composting, and waste-to-energy plants.
-  - **Foster Public Awareness**: Include scenarios that require players to make decisions that increase public awareness and engagement in sustainability.
+    - **Foster Public Awareness**: Include public campaigns to raise awareness about sustainability.

-- **Game complexity**:
-  - The game will be designed to be simple to grasp and play, especially in the early phases, with intuitive mechanics.
-The goal is to have a minimum viable product (MVP) that includes core features like resource allocation, pollution tracking, and basic feedback mechanisms.
+- **Game complexity**: The game will be simple to grasp, with intuitive mechanics suitable for all ages.
+The MVP will focus on core features like resource allocation and pollution tracking, while future versions will expand these features for more depth.

 - **Target outcomes**:
-  - Players should develop an understanding of the importance of balancing city growth with sustainable practices.
+  - Players understand the importance of balancing city growth with sustainable practices.
-  - Players should learn the direct impact of resource choices on pollution and quality of life within their virtual city.
+  - Players learn the impact of resource choices on pollution, quality of life, and growth.
-  - Players should leave with a sense of responsibility regarding environmental impacts and potential actions for change.
+  - Players develop a sense of responsibility regarding environmental impacts.

 ## 3. Functional requirements

 - **Gameplay mechanics**:

+  - **MVP**:
-  - **Building and upgrades**: Players can place and upgrade various structures that affect resource management.
+    - **Building placement**: Players place basic structures (e.g., residential buildings, power plants, parks).
-  - **Resource management**: Players must allocate energy, water, and other resources efficiently.
+    - **Resource management**: Players allocate energy resources and manage budgets effectively.
-  - **Pollution control**: The game tracks pollution levels and reflects their impact on gameplay.
+    - **Pollution control**: Pollution levels are visually represented through indicators like smog and reduced greenery.

-  - **Random events**: Climate-related events trigger decisions that influence the player’s progress.
+  - **Future Vision**:
+    - **Building upgrades**: Players upgrade buildings to improve efficiency (e.g., reducing energy consumption).
+    - **Dynamic pollution control**: Advanced tools like public transit and green technologies reduce pollution levels.

 - **UI components**:
-  - Interactive dashboard displaying essential metrics (resources, pollution).
-  - Notification system for climate events and decision prompts.
+  - **MVP**:
+    - **Simple dashboard**: Displays essential metrics like energy consumption, financial status, and pollution levels.
+  - **Future Vision**:
+    - **Detailed notifications**: Prompts and messages guide players through complex decisions.
+    - **Advanced visual indicators**: Charts and graphs provide comprehensive feedback.

 - **Player interactions**:
+  - **MVP**:
-  - **Construction**: Add and modify buildings.
+    - **Construction**: Players place and remove basic buildings.
-  - **Decision-making**: Respond to climate challenges with choices that affect the city’s state.
-  - **Feedback mechanisms**: Receive real-time feedback on sustainability practices through visual and audio cues.
+    - **Basic decision-making**: Players decide on energy use, construction, and waste management.
+    - **Feedback mechanisms**: Visual cues (e.g., changes in city aesthetics) help players understand their impact.
+  - **Future Vision**:
+    - **Advanced construction**: Players upgrade buildings for increased efficiency.
+    - **Complex decision-making**: Players balance economic growth, environmental health, and citizen satisfaction.
+    - **Enhanced feedback**: Audio cues and detailed notifications provide deeper insights.

+## 4. Dependencies and Priorities

+- **Feature dependencies**:
+  - **Building upgrades** require basic building placement and resource allocation.
+  - **Dynamic pollution control** requires basic pollution tracking.

+- **Feature priorities**:
+  - **High priority**: Building placement, resource management, pollution tracking, and educational feedback.
+  - **Medium priority**: Building upgrades, complex decision-making.
+  - **Low priority**: Dynamic pollution control, enhanced feedback.

-## 4. Acceptance criteria
+## 5. Acceptance criteria

 - **Gameplay verification**:
+  - Players can place buildings, allocate resources, and track pollution.
-  - Players can achieve varying scores based on city sustainability.
+  - Players achieve varying levels of success based on management of resources and pollution.
-  - Pollution and resource management accurately reflect player decisions.

 - **User interface**:
-  - Interactive elements respond as expected (e.g., buttons, notifications).
+  - **MVP**: The UI must be intuitive, with responsive elements like buttons and dashboards.
+  - **Future Vision**: The UI must provide advanced feedback and clear indicators.

 - **Educational content**:
-  - Players receive relevant information about climate impacts during gameplay.
+  - Players receive relevant information about environmental impacts.

-## 5. Design specifications
+## 6. Design specifications

-- **UI layout**: Include a link to mockups or design prototypes.
+- **UI layout**: Mockups or design prototypes should illustrate MVP and future UI versions.
+The MVP should have a clean layout focusing on ease of navigation.

-- **UX elements**: Outline the user experience flow, ensuring it aligns with educational and engagement goals.
+- **UX elements**: The user experience should prioritize accessibility and engagement.
+The MVP will offer a linear flow, while the future version may include branching decisions and tutorials.

-- **Visual style**: Use a consistent theme that represents sustainability (e.g., green tones, nature imagery).
+- **Visual style**: Use a consistent theme representing sustainability.
+Green and blue tones dominate the palette, with red for pollution and warnings.
+Icons should intuitively represent buildings, energy, and pollution.

-## 6. Non-functional requirements
+## 7. Non-functional requirements

-- **Performance**: Ensure the game runs at 60 FPS on typical mid-range devices.
+- **Performance**: Ensure the game runs smoothly at 60 FPS on mid-range devices.

-- **Scalability**: Game should handle large-scale city data without lag.
+- **Scalability**: The game must handle large-scale city data without issues.
+The MVP introduces base data management, while future versions implement optimizations.

-- **Accessibility**: Support adjustable text sizes and colorblind-friendly palettes.
+- **Accessibility**: Adjustable text sizes, colorblind-friendly palettes, and simplified UI modes for younger audiences or those with impairments.

+## 8. Win/Lose Conditions

+- **Win Condition**:
+  - **MVP**: Players win by maintaining pollution below a threshold and providing enough renewable energy for 5 in-game years.
+  - **Future Vision**: Players achieve milestones in sustainable growth, public awareness, and resource efficiency.

+- **Lose Condition**:
+  - **MVP**: Players lose if pollution exceeds a critical threshold for more than one in-game year, leading to city collapse.
+  - **Future Vision**: Players lose due to resource depletion, public dissatisfaction, or financial collapse.

+## 9. Impact of Management on Gameplay

+- **Good Management**:
+  - **Steady Growth**: Players receive more income for further development.
+  - **Positive Feedback**: The city becomes greener, with visual indicators of progress.
+  - **Citizen Satisfaction**: Higher satisfaction translates to bonuses, like increased tax revenue.

+- **Poor Management**:
+  - **Deterioration**: Rising pollution levels lead to resource scarcity and visible degradation.
+  - **Negative Feedback**: Pollution indicators, such as smog, increase, showing declining sustainability.
+  - **Citizen Dissatisfaction**: Reduced productivity, abandoned buildings, and city decline.

-## 7. Out of scope
+## 10. Out of scope

 - **Features not included**:
   - Multiplayer modes.
-  - Detailed analytics tracking or integration with third-party services.
+  - Detailed analytics or third-party integration.
+  - Complex AI behavior beyond basic interactions.

-## 8. Security
+## 11. Security

-- **Data security**: Implement data protection protocols for user data.
+- **Data security**: Implement data protection protocols.
+All saved data must be secure to prevent unauthorized access.

-- **Authentication**: Outline any player identification mechanisms if needed.
+- **Authentication**: Outline player identification mechanisms if needed, such as profile creation or save encryption.

-## 9. Glossary
+## 12. Glossary

-- **Resource management**: Allocation and monitoring of resources like energy, water, etc.
+- **Resource management**: Allocation and monitoring of resources like energy and money.
 - **Pollution metric**: A numerical representation of pollution levels that affect gameplay.
+- **Citizen satisfaction**: A metric that reflects the happiness of the city's population, influenced by pollution, resources, and quality of life.